erunyon/erikrunyon.com/source/_posts/2013-07-08-carousel-interaction-stats.markdown

 ## Site 3

 Site three is an executive site.
+Features are not randomized.
+Newer items are added at the first position.

 - Homepage visits: 8,210
 - Percentage that clicked a feature: 1.51%